JordanGunn/sequential-conport/README.md

 The architecture is designed to be **modular and extensible** - new workflows can leverage existing building blocks, and new building blocks can be used across multiple workflows.

+---

+## TROUBLESHOOTING

+---

+### Binary Path Issues
+If your agent can't find binaries:
+1. Use `which <command>` to find absolute paths
+2. Update MCP configuration with full paths
+3. Ensure paths are accessible to your agent's execution environment

+### ConPort Database Issues
+If ConPort initialization fails:
+1. Ensure the workspace directory exists and is writable
+2. Check that uvx can install and run `context-portal-mcp`
+3. Verify log file destination is writable

+### Workflow Reference Errors
+If workflows can't find building blocks:
+1. Ensure all files in `workflows/conport/` are present
+2. Check that relative paths in workflow references are correct
+3. Verify `.windsurf/workflows/conport/` path structure matches your setup

+### Chat Instance Not Detecting Workflows
+If your chat instance can't detect workflows, check the "description" of your workflows Windsurf seems to dislike non-alpha-numeric characters in the descriptions.

+For example the following "description":

+> "Continue: Continue with development + get git updates/sweep"

+Will likely result in the workflow being undetected by Windsurf as a result of the "+", ":" and "/" characters.
+If you experience this, double-check your descriptions, and remove characters like this.
+An example of a corrected version of the above would be:

+> "Continue development idempotently by patching Active Context, sweeping recent changes, and running quality checks."